 “M2M” shall mean the market-to-market coordination process set forth in Schedule D to this Agreement.

-“M2M Entitlement” shall mean a Non-Monitoring RTO’s share of a M2M Flowgate’s total capability to be used for settlement purposes that is calculated pursuant to Section 6 of Schedule D to this Agreement.
+“M2M Entitlement” shall mean a Non-Monitoring RTO’s share of a M2M Redispatch Flowgate’s total capability to be used for settlement purposes that is calculated pursuant to Section 6 of Schedule D to this Agreement.

-“M2M Event” shall mean the period when both Parties are operating under M2M as defined and set forth in Schedule D to this Agreement.

-“M2M Flowgate” shall mean Flowgates where constraints are jointly monitored and coordinated as defined and set forth in Schedule D to this Agreement.
+“M2M Redispatch Flowgate” shall mean Flowgates where constraints are jointly monitored and coordinated as defined and set forth in Schedule D to this Agreement.

 “Market Flows” shall mean the calculated energy flows on a specified Flowgate as a result of dispatch of generating resources serving load within an RTO’s market.